 If you have detailed morphometric data, why not use it?
 This may be easier said than done, since quantitative morphometry typically produces hundreds or thousands of measurements for a single cell -- you wouldn't want to translate this into a model by hand.
-Several programs have been written to generate hoc code from morphometric data files, but the one that is probably most powerful and up-to-date is NEURON's own Import3D tool.
+Several programs have been written to generate NEURON code from morphometric data files, but NEURON's own Import3D tool is probably the most powerful and up-to-date.
 Currently Import3D can read Eutectic, Neurolucida (v1 and v3 text files), swc, and MorphML files.
 It can also detect and localize errors in these files, and repair many of the more common errors automatically or with user guidance.